malveillance-fr/LolipopWeb/README.md

 - **User-friendly and easy to use** 🤖
   Whether you're a beginner or an experienced user, Lolipop Web offers a straightforward and simple experience.
 The design is tailored for ease of use, with a clear layout, user prompts, and easy navigation.

-- **Cross-platform support** 📱💻
-  Being a web-based application, Lolipop Web can be accessed from any device with an internet connection.
-Whether you're using Windows, Mac, Linux, or a mobile device, you can enjoy all the features of Lolipop Web without worrying about compatibility.

 - **Real-time updates and performance tracking** 📊
   With real-time feedback and updates, users can easily track the progress of their tasks.
 This allows for a more seamless experience, where you can monitor performance without needing to refresh the page or worry about delays.